-The are many surgical treatments for breast disease, ranging from open surgical biopsies, to lumpectomy, mastectomy, and, sentinel lymph node biopsy.
+The are many surgical treatments for breast disease ranging from open surgical biopsies, lumpectomy, mastectomy and sentinel lymph node biopsy.
 The appropriate preoperative evaluation is paramount to making the correct surgical choice.

-Generally speaking, there are two types of surgical treatments for breast cancer: lumpectomy or mastectomy.
-In a mastectomy ‘all’ of the breast tissue is removed, while, in a lumpectomy (partial mastectomy) only the mass/lesion is removed, with the goal of clear margins.
+Generally speaking there are two types of surgical treatments for breast cancer: lumpectomy or mastectomy.
+There are two goals related to breast cancer surgery: 1) remove/biopsy lymph nodes, and 2) remove the tumor with a clear surgical margin.
+A mastectomy removes ‘all’ of the breast tissue while with a lumpectomy (partial mastectomy) only the mass/lesion is removed .

 Lumpectomy which typically will include adjuvant radiation therapy has been found equivalent to mastectomy in terms of long term survival.
 The procedure involved the removal of the abnormal tissue only.
-The need for a negative peripheral margin in cases of lumpectomy is important.
-Adjuvant radiation therapy is necessary in most cases where lumpectomy is the chosen treatment.
-Local recurrence rates (the chance of the same cancer reoccurring in the breast) with lumpectomy AND radiation therapy is approximately 3% ; whereas the recurrence rate without radiation therapy is approximately 20-30%.
+The need for a negative/clear peripheral margin is critical.
+Adjuvant radiation therapy is necessary in most cases where lumpectomy is the chosen surgical treatment.
+Radiation is given to the breast to address any potential microscopic disease is ‘left behind’.
+Local recurrence rates (the chance of the same cancer reoccurring in the breast) with lumpectomy AND radiation therapy is approximately 2-3% ; whereas the recurrence rate without radiation therapy is approximately 30%.

 Utilizing surgical techniques (Oncoplastic), the defect created by a partial mastectomy can be repaired.
-Following lumpectomy, the affects on the appearance of the breast should be relatively minimal.
+Following lumpectomy and radiation the appearance of the breast should be relatively the same as preoperatively.

 Mastectomy involves removal of all of the breast tissue.
-In reality, however, there is a small amount of microscopic breast tissue that remains.
-Thus, the local recurrence rate (the chance of the same cancer reoccurring in the breast) is approximately 3%.
-Most importantly, however, the overall survival is no better than a lumpectomy.
+In reality however, there is a small amount of microscopic breast tissue that remains.
+Thus, the local recurrence rate (the chance of the same cancer reoccurring in the breast) is approximately 2-3%.
+This is as low a local recurrence rate that can be achieved.
+Most importantly however, the overall survival is no different than a lumpectomy.

 There are different types of mastectomies: skin sparing mastectomies remove all the breast tissue, including the nipple and areola, leaving behind most, if not all of the native skin.
 These procedures are typically done in conjunction with reconstruction.
 Nipple/areolar reconstruction can be performed by a plastic surgeon, at a later date; nipple sparing mastectomies remove all of the breast tissue; the nipple/areolar complex is not removed and remains in place; areolar sparing mastectomies remove all of the breast tissue, including the nipple; the areola remains.
 The nipple is reconstructed by a plastic surgeon, at a later date.